 You must not eat or drink anything after midnight the night before your surgery!

 What to Expect After Surgery

-A discectomy, laminectomy, permanent DCS placement and kyphoplasty may involve an overnight stay.
-A lumbar fusion involves a 2-4 day stay.
+A discectomy, laminectomy, permanent DCS placement and kyphoplasty may be outpatient or involve an overnight stay.
+A lumbar fusion involves a 1-2 day stay.